realkushagrakhare/ProjectWater/README.md

-# Real Engine 2.0
+# Project Water
-A 3D game engine built using LWJGL 2.9 in Java.
-I am working on creating a game engine that can be used to create 3D games easily.
+Realistic water rendering using the Real Engine 2.0